When You Need a Financial Advisor (& When You Probably Don't)

 "But," I continued, "if you are stuck or struggling with the same decisions 3 months from now, that's a strong sign that you need outside help."

-Don't get me wrong: I would have been very happy to work with this couple and, as I mentioned, financial planning is a great option for their concerns.
+Now don't get me wrong: I would have been very happy to work with this couple and, as I mentioned, a one-time financial plan would have been a good fit for the concerns they wanted to address.
 I want to help as many people as I can.
-If that means we work together to address your biggest financial hopes & dreams (or concerns and pain points), that's a win-win: you get to experience your financial life moving in a positive direction and I get the privilege of helping you make those changes.
+If that means we work together to help you get on the right path for realizing your financial hopes & dreams, that's awesome.
+That’s what I want.

-But if our initial conversation provides the spark that allows you to handle it on your own and we never work together, I still consider that a huge win.
-If there is something – information, a different perspective, or just a second opinion – that helps you take control of your financial life, I'm happy to give that away for free 10 times out of 10.
+But if our initial conversation – or reading my newsletter or listening to this podcast – provides the spark that allows you to handle it on your own and we never work together, I still consider that a huge win.
+If there is something I know off the top of my head – whether that’s information or just a different perspective – and sharing it helps you take control of your financial life, I'm happy to give that away 10 times out of 10.
+If I have to pull out my calculator or my fancy software or build a spreadsheet, ok sure, I’m going to bill for that.
+But if all you need is a quick conversation to get on the right track, then I’m happy to have that conversation.
+Just hit me up sometime during weekly office hours and we can talk about it in plain language with zero pressure.

 Pick one area that you want to improve

-Set a deadline (2 months is a good target)
+Set a deadline (I think 3 months is a good target)

-Make the best decision you can, stick with it for those 2 months, and see where you are.
+Then make the best decisions you can, stick with it for those 3 months, and see where you get

 If the problem is resolved (or if you are confident that you are on the right path), keep going!
 You're doing great!
-Pick another concern and repeat this process.
+Pick another thing you’d like to address and repeat this process.

-If you instead find yourself stuck or feel in over your head at the end of those 2 months, consider it a strong sign that you might not be able to untangle this issue on your own.
-It's time to find out how working with a financial advisor can help.
+If you instead find yourself stuck or feel in over your head at the end of those 3 months, consider it a strong sign that you might not be able to untangle this issue on your own.
+It could be time to find out how working with a financial advisor can help.

 If you try this process, please let me know how it goes!
 I'd love to hear your success stories.
 Or, if you need some guidance or want a second opinion, I'd also love to have a conversation to explore how working together can help you get on the right track.